RomanCLV/DUAV2023/README.md

 To check if the camera is well configured, you can build the `./sources/opencv-samples/6_CameraCapture` sample and run it.
 If a window is opened with your camera stream inside, all is working.

+If it's not, read the `CameraError.md` and good luck :)

 ---